Brand management box

 About Brandy

-Brandy is a brand management service that helps you improve the way you organize and distribute brand assets.
+Brandy is a brand management style guide software that helps you improve the way you organize and distribute brand assets.
 Our powerful platform lets you quickly create brand style guides in the cloud.
 Agencies, enterprises, and individual brands can also use Brandy to leave a lasting impression on your clients and teams.

 By using Brandy by Stylebase Inc. you agree to our Privacy policy and Terms of Service